 At St. Anne's there is differentiation that takes account of the children's differing abilities and needs.
-This could be: Providing additional TA support (we have fourteen Learning Support Assistants available to support our children), providing learning tasks that present different levels of challenge or particular specialist equipment for children to use.
+This could be: Providing additional TA support, providing learning tasks through scaffolded learning and adaptive teaching, use of particular specialist equipment for children if required.
 A specific Additional Needs programme, will be in place if required, that will meet the child's needs ensuring that progress is being made at the appropriate pace and level.
-Throughout the year there is regular monitoring carried out by the Senior Leadership Team of the targeted interventions and also by teachers who carry out assessments to provide additional information.
-There are Specialist ICT programs to support learning such as IDL and specialist intervention programmes such as Language Link, Beating Dyslexia, Catch Up Maths and Third Space Maths tutoring.
+Throughout the year there is regular monitoring carried out by the Senior Leadership Team and SENDCO of the targeted interventions and also by teachers who carry out assessments to provide additional information.
+There are Specialist ICT programs to support learning such as IDL and specialist intervention programmes such as Language Link, Beating Dyslexia and The Nuffield Early Language Programme.
 Reports will be provided by other professional services as necessary to advise staff on any modifications needed to be made to the classroom environment and/or provision.